 The Richard Rodgers Theatre was built by Irwin Chanin, and it originally opened as Chanin's 46th Street Theatre in 1925.

-The theatre has been operated by a number of different owners.
-The Shuberts purchased the theatre in 1932, renaming it the 46th Street Theatre.
-Robert W. Dowling took over in 1945, then producer Lester Osterman took the reigns in 196, and producers Stephen R. Friedman and Irwin Meyer gained control in 1978.
+A number of different owners have operated the theatre.
+The Shubert brothers purchased the building in 1932, renaming it the 46th Street Theatre.
+Robert W. Dowling took over in 1945, producer Lester Osterman took the reigns in 1960, and producers Stephen R. Friedman and Irwin Meyer gained control in 1978.